tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 Bot classes should implement this interface
 ![Imgur](https://i.imgur.com/JjXiCMO.png)

-Currently 3 scanner are implemented
+Currently 3 scanners are implemented.
-1. ScannerCrypto is a simple scanner which list the Cryto Asset.
+1. ScannerCrypto is a simple scanner which list the Crypto Asset.
-2. ScannerAboveVolumne make use of SnapShot to filter asset between the given Close price range and above the given Volume.
+2. ScannerAboveVolume make use of SnapShot to filter asset between the given Close price range and above the given Volume.
-3. ScannerAboveSMA make use of SnapShot to filter asset between the given Close price range and above the given Volume and use OoplesFinance.StockIndicator to select stock above simple moving average, this scanner also have a logig to refresh scanning every given intervals.
+3. ScannerAboveSMA make use of SnapShot to filter asset between the given Close price range and above the given Volume and uses OoplesFinance.StockIndicator to select stock above simple moving average, this scanner also have a logic to run scanner every given intervals.

-These scanner symbols are stored in the Alpca Account as watchlist, so these symbols will get reloaded next time you start this dashboard.
+These scanner symbols are stored in the Alpca Account as watchlist, so these scanner will get reloaded with last scanned list next time you start this dashboard.

-Currently 3 Bots are implemented
+Currently 3 Bots are implemented.
 1. MeanReversion:
-2. TakeProfitLoss: places a bracket order when the close is above SMA.
+2. TakeProfitLoss: places a bracket order when the close is above SMA to take profit or loss at the entered percentages.
 3. Scalper: Places a market order when close is above SMA and sells the asset as soon as you make a certain profit amount.

 For every asset added in the dashboard, a Stock object is created which updates itself with Quote, Trades, Positions, and Orders
 Bots make use of this Stock object to build its logic.

-These Bots and Scanner as sample implementation, its up to you write new once that make sense to you, the dashboard provide a frame work to handle position and orders and implement scanner or bots.
+These Bots and Scanner as sample implementation, it's up to you to write new one that make sense to you, the dashboard provide a frame work to handle position and orders and implement scanner or bots.
 You will need some knowlege of C# to write these Scanner or Bots.

 API keys and SecretKey can provided directly in the appsetting.json